filipomarcellino/pikko/README.md

 I've disabled the edit and delete button for the products for protection.

 Bowl images are taken from freshii.
-All other images and graphics made by me :)
+All other images and graphics are self-made using canva